Daniel (Elton John song): Other versions

 Marie Laforêt adapted and covered the song in French in 1974.
 It was released as the B-side of the "Cadeau" EP.
 125,000 copies were sold in France.

+American rock band Fuel covered the song in 2000, as a part of their album “Something Like Human”.

 Singer-songwriter Will Oldham sang the track as Bonnie "Prince" Billy with heavily distorted voice, accompanied by the post-rock band Tortoise on their collaborative 2006 album Brave and the Bold.

 Sam Smith covered the song for the 2018 tribute album Revamp: Reimagining the Songs of Elton John & Bernie Taupin.